Ancient Vessels

 $8,640 Shipping and insurance in the contiguous USA included.
 Other places: $800 flat rate.

-"Hello Frank, The 62" Normandie did arrive yesterday in perfect condition.
+"Hello Frank, The 62" Normandie model did arrive yesterday in perfect condition.
 The model was packed so well I don’t think anything could have really happened to it.
 Thank You.
 The ship exceeds all expectations.
 You and your team are truly fine craftsmen.
 This is my favorite ship, and I’m so happy I chose Model Ship Masters.
 Not only is the ship a work of art, but with the lights and being RC, it’s like the Normandie is back alive.
 Thank you so much.
 Sincerely, George W."

 Click for our beautiful SS Andrea Doria model, SS France model, and SS Liberte model